ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The verifier chooses tags -- including Concise Module ID Tags (CoMID, {{sec-comid}}), Concise Software ID Tags (CoSWID, {{-coswid}}), and/or Concise Trust Anchor Stores (CoTS, {{?I-D.ietf-rats-concise-ta-stores}}) -- from the selected CoRIMs.

 The verifier MUST discard all tags which are not syntactically and semantically valid.
-In particular, any internal cross-reference (e.g., CoMID-CoSWID linking triples) MUST be successfully resolved.
+In particular, any cross-referenced triples (e.g., CoMID-CoSWID linking triples) MUST be successfully resolved.

 ### Appraisal Context Construction